 Above all, the ruling class in Germany is striking out more and more recklessly and sees war as an opportunity to return to an aggressive foreign and great power policy after their monstrous crimes in two world wars.

-In a keynote speech at a conference of the Friedrich-Ebert-Stiftung yesterday, Lars Klingbeil, Secretary General of the SPD, stated that “after almost 80 years of restraint ...
+In a keynote speech at a conference of the Friedrich-Ebert-Stiftung yesterday, Lars Klingbeil, Co-Leader of the SPD, stated that “after almost 80 years of restraint ...
 Germany now has a new role in the global coordinate system.”
 Germany is “increasingly at the centre” and must “have the ambition to be a leadership power.”

 Klingbeil explicitly understands this to mean the use of military weapons.
 “For me, a peace policy also means seeing military force as a legitimate means of politics,” he stated.